eaguilera23/miSalleAndroid/README.md

 to create a solid user base.

 ##### Action
-Designing the system following SOLID principles and Separation of Concerns, so when change comes, it can happend without affecting other components.
+Designing the system following SOLID principles and Separation of Concerns, so when change comes, it can happen without affecting other components.

 #### Lack of income ($$$)